Pediatric Dentistry

 International students are required to take the TOEFL exam with a minimum of 90 on the internet-based test, or the IELTS with a minimum score of 7.5.
 The exam score must be less than two years old.

-When requested to do so by the UNC-Chapel Hill Graduate School, international applicants must submit official academic records bearing the signature of the registrar or another academic official and either a raised or ink stamp or seal of the issuing institution.
+International applicants must submit official academic records bearing the signature of the registrar or another academic official and either a raised or ink stamp or seal of the issuing institution.
 Records must be issued in the original language and be accompanied by certified English translations.
 International applicants must also submit verification that the degree has been awarded or a copy of the degree award.

 The Department of Pediatric Dentistry is committed to providing dental care to children living in underserved areas.
 We also believe that understanding working with these populations is an important part of educational training.
 Therefore, residents are required to rotate through a variety of extramural sites.